CVE-2025-8246: Buffer Overflow in TOTOLINK X15

 Technical Summary

 CVE-2025-8246 is a critical buffer overflow vulnerability identified in the TOTOLINK X15 router, specifically version 1.0.0-B20230714.1105.
 The flaw exists in the HTTP POST request handler component, within the /boafrm/formRoute endpoint.
-The vulnerability arises from improper handling of the 'submit-url' argument, which can be manipulated to cause a buffer overflow condition.
-This type of vulnerability allows an attacker to overwrite memory adjacent to the buffer, potentially leading to arbitrary code execution, denial of service, or system crashes.
-The vulnerability can be exploited remotely without any user interaction or authentication, making it highly accessible to attackers.
-The CVSS 4.0 score of 8.7 (high severity) reflects the ease of exploitation (network vector, low attack complexity), no privileges or user interaction required, and a high impact on confidentiality, integrity, and availability.
-Although no known exploits are currently observed in the wild, the public disclosure of the exploit code increases the risk of imminent attacks.
-The TOTOLINK X15 is a consumer-grade wireless router, and the vulnerability affects its firmware version 1.0.0-B20230714.1105.
-Given the nature of the flaw, successful exploitation could allow attackers to take full control of the device, intercept or manipulate network traffic, pivot into internal networks, or disrupt network availability.
+The vulnerability arises due to improper handling of the 'submit-url' argument, which can be manipulated by an attacker to trigger a buffer overflow condition.
+This type of vulnerability allows an attacker to overwrite memory, potentially leading to arbitrary code execution, denial of service, or system compromise.
+The vulnerability can be exploited remotely without requiring user interaction or authentication, increasing its risk profile.
+The CVSS 4.0 score of 8.7 (high severity) reflects the ease of exploitation (network attack vector, low complexity) and the significant impact on confidentiality, integrity, and availability, all rated high.
+Although no public exploits have been observed in the wild yet, the exploit code has been disclosed publicly, increasing the likelihood of imminent attacks.
+The absence of patches or mitigation links indicates that users of the affected firmware version remain vulnerable.
+The TOTOLINK X15 is a consumer-grade wireless router, and such devices are often deployed in home and small office environments, but may also be found in some enterprise edge networks.
+The vulnerability's exploitation could allow attackers to gain control over the device, intercept or manipulate network traffic, or pivot into internal networks.

 Potential Impact